Exploring the incredible diversity of life around us

 This section offers some discussion of these subjects and introduces a new approach to looking at the natural world.
 We encourage you to explore the linked pages at your leisure.

 Biological life is a wonderful thing.
 In our view the evidence currently known points to a 'both/and' situation (creation and evolution) rather than 'either/or': there was an initial creation, followed by a vast amount of evolution, geological and biological.
 Far from being static, the world was created to be ever changing, unfolding continually new forms and opportunities.
 We also believe the question of the age of the earth isn't simply one of 'either/or'.
 We think that evidence shows the world is much older than 6000 years but much younger than 4.5 billion years.
-This view is counter-cultural and controversial but whatever its degree of acceptability, we encourage interested readers to explore these questions for themselves.
+We therefore don't adhere to a 'Young Earth Creationist' view, rather a theory of Recolonisation which is described in the linked pages in this section.
+This view is counter-cultural to some, but we encourage interested readers to explore these questions for themselves.

 The Noah's Ark story

 The theme of our zoo is Noah and his escape from a primeval global flood.
 The story is familiar to most of us and of course the image of different animals gathered into the safety of an ark is very apt for a zoo, especially where one of its aims is conservation.
 But the theme also raises questions about whether such an extraordinary story could be true.
 The three pages linked below provide some starting points: